German company GEPA: “spearheading fair trade”

 Since it was founded 42 years ago, GEPA has grown into Europe's best-performing fair trade company.
 The Wuppertal firm employs about 170 people and is continuously extending its product portfolio.
 Among its priorities are increasing the proportion of organic products and expanding its own Fair plus strategy.
 Thus, by means of innovating, the fair trade pioneer aims to further develop the idea of fair trade and to set an example with its own practical work.

 Schaumberger explains that the guidelines of Fairtrade Labelling Organisations International (FLO), issuing the international fair trade certification mark, are regarded as only minimum standards and adds: “Our multi-phase system incorporates, for example, supplementary achievements and organic certification wherever possible.
 We take responsibility and with pre-financing we relieve partners of much of the risk.
 For some partners we bear the cost of organic certification and we also pay organic premia during the conversion phase.”
 He points out that these are just a few examples and the effectiveness of these measures can be seen in the fact that the organic share in the case of coffee – the best selling GEPA product - is 93 percent.
 Working together with the partner association Naturland, they are planning to continue driving up the proportion of organic (currently 78 percent).

-Picture © GEPA – The Fair Trade Company/Nusch: with the help of GEPA, coffee farmer Agnes Tumuramye from Uganda is converting to organic.
+With the help of GEPA, coffee farmer Agnes Tumuramye from Uganda is converting to organic.
+Photo © GEPA/ Nusch